Felisong/cpnt201-project-forty/README.md

 # Hello!

 I am Carolina, and this is for a school assignment.
-I wanted to add credit for using [this site](https://html5up.net/forty)
+I wanted to add credit for using [this site](https://html5up.net/forty) as a template.

 ---